LaurinZubler/sa-documentation/chapters/introduction.typ

 )

 #global.paragraph(
-  "Traditional Instruments",
+  "Common Instruments",
   [
     Due to the reliance on wind in sailing, various tools are utilized to assist in determining the wind direction.
 Nowadays, this task is often accomplished using electronic instruments.

     _@instruments _ depicts an electronic wind indicator.
 The blue outline represents the boat and aligns with the boat's actual axis.
 The red pointer indicates the direction from which the wind is coming.
 In the example, it is approximately 120° from the starboard side.
 This corresponds in _@points-of-sail _ to a sail position of _Broad reach_, represented by the left boat marked with a _D_.
 Additionally, the wind speed is also displayed, indicating 5 knots.

     #figure(
-      image("/images/introduction/wind.jpg", width: 40%),
+      image("/images/introduction/wind_censored.jpg", width: 40%),
-      caption: "Sailing instrument.
+      caption: "Common sailing instrument.
 Displaying wind angel (red indicator) relativ to the boat (blue outline) and wind speed in knots", )<instruments>

-    Translating the abstract information provided by these displays into practical application requires good spatial imagination and experience.
-The 2D representation of wind direction and speed on traditional instruments, can be challenging to interpret in a real-world, three-dimensional sailing context.
+    Translating the abstract information provided by these instruments into practical application requires good spatial imagination and experience.
+The 2D representation of wind direction and speed on common instruments, can be challenging to interpret in a real-world, three-dimensional sailing context.
 Sailors must mentally visualize how the wind interacts with their sail and course, a skill that typically develops with practice and time.
+This could be simplified by Augmented Reality.
   ]
 )